MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPCentralAdministration.md

 ## DESCRIPTION
 The `Set-SPCentralAdministration` cmdlet sets the port for the Central Administration site.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).
+For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [http://go.microsoft.com/fwlink/p/?LinkId=251831](http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

 ### ------------------EXAMPLE------------------
 ```
-C:\PS>Set-SPCentralAdministration -Port 8282
+PS C:\>Set-SPCentralAdministration -Port 8282
 ```

 This example sets the port for the Central Administration web application on the local farm to 8282.